Xaxis/react-canvas/README.md

-# react-canvas
+# react-canvas-dot-selector

-Demo code working with a canvas component inside of React.
+A simple canvas dot selector hook and component for React.